 If your coffee of choice is packaging in plastic pouch, no need to worry – we have a spot for those too.
-This type of material is collected with other flexible plastic packaging (OFPP) at Recycle BC depots or London Drugs.
-Some things that help distinguish if it can be returned to the depot are:
+This type of material is collected with Flexible Plastics at Recycle BC depots or London Drugs.

 Coffee Pods and Capsules